abdoolly/ts-sequelize-models/readme.md

 **Hint :** you now don't need to go to the sequelize docs to know what hook functions are available.
 All hooks are just available when you press your auto complete keys cause this the beauty of typescript.

-## All Available functions and properties to override
+## All available functions and properties to override

 ### modelName
 This is a property in which if you wanted the model name to be with a certain name different than your class name just override it and set its value to what you want.